Interested in moving to Canada? Here’s what you need to know:

 Getting a Visa and Finding Work

 - To enter as a Temporary Foreign Worker, you must first receive a job offer from a Canadian employer and a LMO (Labour Market Opinion) from ESDC (Employment and Social Development Canada) to verify that it is indeed a legitimate job and your skills are relevant.
-Those typically on TFW status include: caregivers (nannies), agricultural workers, and low-skilled laborers.
+Those typically on TFW status include: caregivers (nannies), agricultural workers, and low-skilled labourers.

 - The Federal Skilled Worker program is a fast-track to Canadian permanent residency for those who meet the eligibility criteria (based on work experience, competency in English and/or French, education credentials, age, proof of funds, and whether you have already secured an offer from a Canadian employer).
 Foreign PhD students studying at a Canadian University typically apply for this status.
 In general, candidates are evaluated on a point-system, with a pass mark of 67/100 (please see point chart here).
 Note: the province of Quebec has its own policies for determining eligibility.